taquito22/ian_sequeira/README.md

 ## Contact

 Feel free to reach out to me through the contact form on the website or via my social media profiles linked in the footer.

-## Deployment

-This website is hosted on GitHub Pages and can be accessed at [https://taquito22.github.io/ian_sequeira/](https://taquito22.github.io/ian_sequeira/)